0NI0NC/TULPATASK/README.md

-## TULPAMAKER: Your AI Companion Creator (v1.0)
+## TULPATASK: Your AI Companion Creator (v1.0)

 **What is a Tulpa?**

 A Tulpa is an intelligent being created through focused concentration and belief.
-While the concept originates from spiritual practices, TULPAMAKER uses the power of large language models to bring your Tulpa to life in a digital form.
+While the concept originates from spiritual practices, TULPATASK uses the power of large language models to bring your Tulpa to life in a digital form.

 **Getting Started**

-Download the TULPAMAKER Script And Download The Required Librarys
+Download the TULPATASK Script And Download The Required Libraries

 **Creating your Tulpa**